jyuill/catbird-analytics-blog/content/about.md

 ---
 authorbox: false
 date: "2022-01-03"
-menu: main
 sidebar: false
 title: About Me md
 ---

 Do we need this?
+Thinking not, so I have removed 'menu: main' from header.